 Don’t live with the unsightly, sometimes painful, condition of toenail fungus.
-At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra diagnose and treat this infection that can spread and, over time, impair the health of your entire foot.
+At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM diagnose and treat this infection that can spread and, over time, impair the health of your entire foot.
 If you live in Ridgewood or Garfield, New Jersey, or the surrounding areas, contact the office by phone or use the online booking agent to make an appointment to treat your nail fungus.

 A majority of people with toenail fungus don’t seek treatment.
 They may not recognize the problem or feel that it’s merely a matter of aesthetics.

 Infections can even be present for years without ever causing pain.
 However, the changes in color and texture of the nail associated with toenail fungus are just the first signs of an aggravating disease that can take months to get under control.

 Toenail fungus is an infection underneath the surface of the nail that can penetrate the nail.
 If left untreated, the infection could spread, thickening the nails and causing pain that impairs your ability to work or even walk.
 A secondary bacterial or yeast infection in or around the nail plate often accompanies the disease.

 Various types of fungi commonly found throughout the environment cause toenail fungus.
 The infection penetrates the bed, plate, and underlying surface of the nail.
 A group of fungi, called dermatophytes, attack the nail and thrive off of keratin, the main structural protein in your toenails.